climacoinworld/climacoin/README.md

 *Available methods that can be called:*

-1) `getAvailableTokens()`: Get the number of tokens that can be claimed by the beneficiary at that specific moment in time.
+1) `stakeTokens(amount, packageName)`: Stakes an amount of funds in a package.
+Can be called by anyone, usually called by the user.
+2) `unstakeTokens(stakeIndex)`: Unstakes and retrieves the initial funds + the reward.
+If the reward is insufficient, the funds are blocked and the users cannot withdraw them.
+Can be called only by the same user who did the stake.
+3) `forceWithdraw(stakeIndex)`: Same as `unstakeTokens`, but if the reward is insufficient, the users can still force withdraw their initial funds, without getting the reward.
+4) `addStakedTokenReward(amount)`: Adds native token reward to the contract.
+Can be called only be the owner of the staking contract.
+5) `removeStakedTokenReward(amount)`: Removes native token reward from the contract.
+Can be called only be the owner of the staking contract.
+6) `checkStakeReward(address, stakeIndex)`: Returns the amount of native token that was accumulated for a stake.
 Can be called by anyone.
-2) `release()`: Releases all vested tokens that were not claimed yet.
-Can be called only be the beneficiary.
+7) `pauseStaking()`: Pause the staking so users can no longer stake their funds.
+Can be called only be the owner of the staking contract.
-3) `revoke()`: Cancels the vesting.
-Tokens that are not vested will return to the owner.
-Tokens that are vested, but not claimed, remain in the contract until the next `release`.
-Can be called only be the owner of the vesting contract.
+8) `unpauseStaking()`: Unpause the staking so users can stake their funds.
+Can be called only be the owner of the staking contract.

 #### TokenVesting.sol